piranha/solovyov.net/src/about.md

 paid off and continues to do so).

 I've been an active member of Ukrainian's Python, JavaScript and Clojure communities.
-One reason I've become known to a wider audience was a talk I gave about FRP, JavaScript and ClojureScript called [Coding UI painlessly](https://www.youtube.com/watch?v=l4mmMsAVjzk).
+One reason I've became known to a wider audience was a talk I gave about FRP, JavaScript and ClojureScript called [Coding UI painlessly](https://www.youtube.com/watch?v=l4mmMsAVjzk).
 My frustrations with building UIs in Backbone.js led me to search for a greener pasture.
 Weirdly